RosieSB/Analysis-Problems/analysis_problems/HW-feedback.md

 For this question, it's fine to just write down what the limit points are, but of course we like proofs in this module.
 If you did include a proof, well done!
 And take a look for comments about its structure and presentation.
 The [solutions](#2sol) do not currently include proofs, but I hope to add these in soon --- check back in a few days if you would like to see how they might go.

 ### Problem 3
 The three parts of this question were not of equal difficulty, and this was intentional.
 I would say part (iii) is definitely the hardest, so well done if you got that one out.
-If you didn't, take a look at the indidual feedback and see if you can make some progress, and/or, bring it to an office hour.
-You may find it easier to tackle now you have had more time to practice.
+If you didn't, take a look at the individual feedback and see if you can make some progress, and/or, bring it to an office hour.
+You may find it easier to tackle now you have had more time to practise.

 One of the more common issues people had in [Problem 3(iii)](#3) was defining a $\delta$ that depended on $x$ as well as $\varepsilon$.
 This is an understandable error: once you get to the stage
 ```{math}